Bevon Lewis

 Bevon Kareem Lewis (born May 5, 1991) is an American mixed martial artist who competes in the light heavyweight division.
 A professional since 2015, he has also competed for Professional Fighters League (PFL), Ultimate Fighting Championship (UFC), Legacy Fighting Alliance (LFA) and Xtreme Caged Combat.

 Background

-Bevon Kareem Lewis was born in Riverside, California, the son of Basil Lewis and Silda Davis.
-He was raised in Stone Mountain, Georgia where he competed in football, baseball and wrestling.
-Lewis began martial arts training one summer break before attending college, helping his father on plumbing works, he saw a group people practicing MMA.
-Lewis then decided to start training in MMA by working first on his strength and conditioning.
-He later picked up standup classes and jiu-jitsu, and started to compete professionally in 2015.
+Bevon Kareem Lewis was born on May 5, 1991, in Gardena, California.
+Growing up, he frequently moved and switched schools, which kept him from establishing a steady sports background.
+He did not participate in organized athletics during his school years.

+After graduating from high school, Lewis became interested in mixed martial arts as a way to learn how to fight and defend himself.
+What began as self-defense training soon developed into a deep passion for the sport, leading him to pursue MMA full-time.
+Since then, his primary focus has been his fighting career, while also exploring interests outside of competition.

 Mixed martial arts career

 Early career

 With an amateur record of 12–2, Lewis turned pro in 2015 where he fought most of his early professional fights primarily in the Legacy Fighting Alliance and Xtreme Caged Combat.

 Lewis made his first appearances in Dana White's Contender Series 8 web-series program on August 29, 2017, facing Elias Urbina where he won the fight via technical knockout and signed to a development league contract.

 After a win over Collin Huckbody on April 27, 2018 at LFA 38 via a unanimous decision, Lewis made his second appearance in Dana White's Contender Series 12 where faced Alton Cunningham on July 10, 2018 and won the fight via a technical knockout out in round one and was awarded a contract with UFC.